fbpx

 Daniele Lorio

-Daniele Lorio (RYT500) walked out of her first yoga class 14 years ago, and the elation she felt told her that yoga was a practice meant for her.
-Daniele comes from a home steeped in the visual arts and, at 15, went to conservatory for classical voice and later opera.
+Daniele comes from a home steeped in the visual arts.
+At 15, she went to a conservatory for classical voice and later opera.
+As a singer, Daniele used her body and voice as tools to create bonds between people and to move listeners through music.
 After many years of rigorous preparation, regimentation, and riding the emotional roller coaster of a performing artist, she finds solace, clarity, and acceptance on the mat.

 Felicia Piacente